puppykiwi/SlotMachine/README.md

-This repo contains the slotmachine game written in C, javascript and python.
+This repo contains the slotmachine game written in C,go,javascript and python.

 Author: Johnray Mwendwa